trywait/yopix-public/CONTRIBUTING.md

 1. Make your changes in your feature branch
 2. Write or update tests as needed
 3. Ensure your code follows the project's coding standards
+4. If modifying rate limits:
+   - Changes to rate limiting should be made in `lib/rate-limit.js`
+   - Consider the impact on API usage and server resources
+   - Document any changes in both code comments and README.md
-4. Run tests and ensure they pass:
+5. Run tests and ensure they pass:
    ```bash
    npm run test
    # or
    yarn test
    ```
-5. Update documentation as needed
+6. Update documentation as needed
-6. Commit your changes using clear commit messages
+7. Commit your changes using clear commit messages

 ### Commit Message Format